muirbench/MuirBench/README.md

 ## News

+* 🔥 [2024-09-03] To ensure consistent evaluation, we released the [preprocessing code for creating prompts](eval/utils/preprocess.py) and the [postprocessing code for parsing predictions](eval/utils/postprocess.py).
 * 🔥 [2024-07-15] MuirBench is now on [LMMs-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval/tree/main/lmms_eval/tasks/muirbench), enabling rapid evaluation on multimodal LLMs.
 * 🔥 [2024-06-13] MuirBench is released.